NJacksonDev/cinalist-react/README.md

 ## Installation and Setup

-Clone the project into onto your machine.
+Clone the project onto your machine.

 Install all npm packages.
 Go into the project folder and type the following command to install all npm packages: